Learning a Language

 One Third Stories

 I’d done the odd words in other languages with Floss, particularly greetings and she really enjoyed it.
 I didn’t really know where to go from there.
 I asked for advice on Instagram and a fellow Mum mentioned One Third Stories (Discount code BUSYLEARNING).
+You can trial a free digital box here, just scroll right to the bottom of the page.

 One Third Stories are a monthly story box, which includes a story (well not just any old story – I’ll tell you more about these magical books in a moment).
 It also gives access to a digital audio book, an activity pack and flashcards.
 The website recommended the story boxes for ages 4-9.
 So, I believed it would be put away when it arrived until Floss was a little older.